DOHAASHRA5060/Movie-Review-Sentiment-Analysis-using-DistilBERT/README.md

 📌 Output

-The model predicts the sentiment of a movie review and outputs whether the review is Positive or Negative.
+The model predicts the sentiment of a movie review and outputs whether the review is Positive or Negative Final Accuracy: 93.02% .